oo13/translatable_phrase_generator/manual.md

 `nonterminal = production_rule` or `nonterminal := production_rule`

+ The nonterminal can consist the alphabet, numeric, period, and low line characters ("[A-Za-z0-9_.]").
+The nonterminal starts with "_" is a local nonterminal that is visible only from the same compile unit.

 The assignments must be separated by one newline at least.
 The last assignment doesn't need a following newline.
 There can be any number of the spaces and newlines between the assignments.

 The assignment operator ":=" means the production rule equalizes the chance to select each text. "=" means the chance depends on the number of the possible texts to generate and the weight set by user.